mariahcoleno/ImageAnnotationToolV2/image_annotation/README.md

 ### Setup and Usage
 #### Option 1: From GitHub (Clone)
 - **Note**:
-  - Start in your preferred directory (e.g., `cd ~/Desktop/` or `cd ~/Documents/`) to control where the repo clones.
+  - Start in your preferred directory (e.g., `cd ~/Desktop/` or `cd ~/Downloads/` or `cd ~/Documents/`) to control where the repository clones.
   - If you skip this, it clones to your current directory.
-1. Clone the repo: `git clone https://github.com/mariahcoleno/ImageAnnotationToolV2.git`
+1. Clone the repository: `git clone https://github.com/mariahcoleno/ImageAnnotationToolV2.git`
-2. Navigate to image_annotation directory: `cd ImageAnnotationToolV2/image_annotation/`
+2. Navigate to the image_annotation directory: `cd image_annotation/` (from the root of your cloned repository)
 3. Create a virtual environment: `python3 -m venv venv`
 4. Activate the virtual environment: `source venv/bin/activate`
 5. Install dependencies: `pip install -r requirements.txt`